Need A Different Layout?

 This proposal form can be used for any type of construction project and it has fields for your license and expiration date.

 Don't need to include a license number with your bids?
-Check out Styles #4, #5, and #6 for those who are not required to list a license number.
+Check out Styles #4, #5, and #6 for those who are not required to list their license number.
+Style #4 is equivalent to Style #1 except that it does *not* require that a contractor's license be included.

 When using these forms your bids will have a professional touch that even a trusty old typewriter can't achieve!
 Your professionalism will shine and your customers will appreciate your attention to detail.